Grounded treatment reasoning

 A universe of 212 biomedical tools

 Tools span drug mechanisms, interactions, safety and disease annotations, interfacing with openFDA (FDA labels since 1939), Open Targets and the Human Phenotype Ontology.
-Released as ToolUniverse — pip install tooluniverse
+The biomedical tool library is available as pip install tooluniverse.
+Check out ToolUniverse ↗ for an expanded library of general-purpose tools for scientific discovery beyond treatment reasoning.

 Two-level self-learning